Many roads can lead to a career at Apify. Think you don’t have the right background or experience? Think again.

 Back in 2016, when I was still a student at the Economic University, I got enrolled in one of the classes that Jakub Balada, Apify’s co-founder, was teaching.
 I heard very good things about this professor, and for good reason - and I’m glad he’s teaching to this day.
 He mentioned his very early start-up called Apifier as one of the examples during his lectures, and it got me interested.

 Over all these years (sounds quite epic, huh), I’ve worked on all sides of Apify.
 There were never any right or wrong ways to do things (and this is still the way it is now), just plenty - plenty! - of work (just as now, but even more).
 I was even doing support and customer communication at some point - which today’s Apifiers would probably find hard to believe.
-I remember in 2018, during my second year, there were already a few of us, and we basically launched almost everything Apify is known for these days: Apify SDK library, Apify Proxy, Apify Store with its public actors, plus Freelancers, important Integrations, and Apify CLI to build and run scrapers from a local machine.
+I remember in 2018, during my second year, there were already a few of us, and we basically launched almost everything Apify is known for these days: Apify SDK library, Apify Proxy, Apify Store with its public actors, plus the Apify Freelancers program (now replaced with a more informal freelancer system), important Integrations, and Apify CLI to build and run scrapers from a local machine.
 All at once!
 This last one is my particular favorite since the CLI solution, which I came up with years ago works properly till this day - and that’s no joke for any dev.
 When I think back to it, I also did a lot of stuff that isn’t that visible, like refactoring the code when we were switching technologies - I’m talking thousands of lines of rewriting here.
 I did break a lot of things - and still do, as any respectable dev should - but that’s what the team is for, so we can learn, grow and find new solutions and workarounds.

 I’d say that’s when I understood for myself that the strength of Apify is really in its developer culture.
 I’ve always been leaning towards focusing on developers and bringing them the best service first.
 Like the scaling, SDK documentation, simple integrations with the tools they use, like GitHub, and all of this stuff.
 I was more for bringing our future platform close to developers as much as we could from the beginning.
 So I worked on Integrations, which was quite the rage at the time, took care of the API, came up with new features, and made sure most bugs were fixed.